cybercongress/cybercongress/.github/CONTRIBUTING.md

 - open pull request and write good commit message;
 - submit PR;

-This is a time for discussion and improvements, and making the necessary changes will be required before we can merge the contribution.
+Before we can merge the contribution we need to discuss changes.
 It's normal that this takes several iterations, so don't get discouraged by change requests.
 They ensure the high quality that we all enjoy.

 - ???
 - PROFIT